 But, on the other hand, there is also a high risk of failure while implementing new products.
-According to statistics, over 30,000 new products are introduced every year, and around 95% of them fail.
+According to Harvard Business School, over 30,000 new products are introduced every year, and around 95% of them fail.

 A new product may fail due to various reasons.
 Few may get lost in the saturated market of similar products, same due to a lack of consideration of customer needs, market change, and so on.

 Then, what makes the 5% of new products survive successfully?

 There is no secret behind it, but the one common thing that drives a new product’s success is working on the right set of strategies.